 Plastic mixing bowls not only are very inexpensive, but they’re available in a myriad of fun colors and patterns.

-Regardless how much you wash the mixing bowl, the possibility the scent of the garlic and onion impregnated the bowl.
+Regardless of how much you wash the mixing bowl, the possibility of the scent of the garlic and onion impregnated the bowl.

 Mixing bowl sets typically contain anywhere between three-to-six bowls, and some sets may include more.
 When you’re shopping for a mixing bowl set don’t just buy the set that has the most bowls.
 If the set includes sizes you’re never going to use, you’re just going to add clutter to your kitchen.